Code-Institute-Submissions/Themanintheback-Project2_MayResub/README.md

 - ## Display Area

-    - underneath the icons are words YOU and COMPUTER
+    - Underneath the icons are the words YOU: and COMPUTER:

     - When the user picks Rock, Paper or Scissors there choice will be displayed next the word YOU: